GonmasPT/Breast-Cancer-Wisconsin-Diagnosis/README.md

 <ul>
 <li>Examining the class distribution of the target variable (malignant vs. benign).</li>

-<li>Visualizing individual features using box plots, swarm plots, and histograms to identify trends and outliers.</li>
+<li>Visualizing individual features using box plots and swarm plots to identify trends and outliers.</li>

-<li>Studying feature relationships and correlations using scatter plots and heatmaps to detect highly correlated features and gain insights into feature interactions.</li>
+<li>Studying feature relationships and correlations using heatmaps to detect highly correlated features and gain insights into feature interactions.</li>
 </ul>

-### 2. Feature Selection and Feature Extraction
+### 2. Feature Selection

-After visualizing the data, I proceed to reduce dimensionality by applying both feature selection and feature extraction techniques:
+After visualizing the data, I proceed to reduce dimensionality by applying feature selection techniques:

 <ul>
-<li>Feature Selection: Identifying the most relevant features that contribute to the classification task.
-I evaluate feature importance using methods like correlation analysis and statistical tests, removing redundant or irrelevant features.</li>
+<li>Manual Selection: Based on a correlation heatmap, highly correlated features were manually removed to avoid multicollinearity.
+By removing one feature from each highly correlated pair, I ensured that the model does not rely on redundant information, improving its interpretability and performance.</li>

-<li>Feature Extraction: Techniques such as Principal Component Analysis (PCA) are used to transform the feature set into a lower-dimensional space, capturing the most significant variance in the data while reducing noise and complexity.</li>
+<li>RFECV: Recursive Feature Elimination with Cross-Validation was applied to automatically rank and select the most important features.
+This method recursively removes the least important features and uses cross-validation to evaluate model performance.
+The optimal number of features was determined based on the model's performance, ensuring that only the most relevant features are kept for training the model.</li>
 </ul>

-### 3. Machine Learning Model Training
+### 3. Model Development

 Once the data is prepared, I train several machine learning models to classify tumors as malignant or benign.
 The models include: